pnp/blog/content/post/use-pnp-powershell-to-add-a-document-library-webpart-to-a-page.md

 # The code

 Lets dig in to the code.
-I imagine that you have already dabbled with PnP Powershell and I will not explain how to install and configure it to run.
+I imagine that you have already dabbled with PnP PowerShell and I will not explain how to install and configure it to run.